 - Choose those funds that give you high exposure to global opportunities than being country-specific

-- Select funds are known for being financially stable and transparent in their transactions
+- Select funds that are known for being financially stable and transparent in their transactions